General Information

 • Contact students regarding approval or denial of the request.

 Graduate students are considered to be enrolled full time if they are registered for six semester hours in one semester.
-Students who want to register for more than six semester hours in any eight-week term should consult with their academic success coach.
+Students who want to register for more than six semester hours in any eight-week term must receive approval from the Anderson College of Business and Computing Associate Dean.

 Grading